tkoyama010/OpenCAE-tkoyama010/README.md

 # Introduction to FEM Analysis with Python

 Nice to meet you.
 My name is Koyama.
 Thank you for giving me the opportunity to speak today.
-Today I'm going to make an announcement under the title of "The Poisson equation on the unit circle is solved.".
+Today I'm going to make an announcement under the title of "Introduction to FEM Analysis with Python".

-# Who are you?
+# Who am I?

 First of all, who on earth are you?
 So let me introduce myself.
 I will explain the main activities.
 TwitterID is @tkoyama010.
 This icon is active under the account name of "Get the finite element method".
 Please follow me if you like.
 Also, there is no blog, but Booth distributes technical coterie magazines.
 I have been developing civil engineering and architectural software and performing commissioned analysis at a CAE software vendor for about 8 years.
 My work includes programming in Fortran, Python, and C + +, as well as work automation using VBScript.
 I'm a numerical calculator.
 When I was a student, I was studying at the earthquake research laboratory of the architecture department.
 At that time, I became interested in programming by studying the simulation of the behavior of structures.
-I'll post a link to the research paper, so if you're interested, you can access it later through this presentation.

 # Who are you?

-Since last year, he has been distributing a translation of the documentation of the OSS library GetFEM++ in the Technical Doujinshi Event Technical Book.
-It was the second time since I participated in Technical Book 5.
-He is part of the GetFEM + + project and calls himself a committer. but I have earned a lot of commits for most of my chores.
+Since last year, I has been distributing a translation of the documentation of the OSS library which called GetFEM++ .
 For example, I've been working on projects for about two years, doing FixTypo, refactoring, translating, and so on.
 I've learned a lot from just looking at the source code, but recently I wanted to add an object myself, so I added one earlier this year.
-We are currently adding a second object and hope to finish testing by the end of this month.
+I'm currently adding a second object.
 As far as I can see, I have about 50 commits at the moment, so I am aiming for 100 commits.

+# Agenda

 # Questionnaire